How Noise Benefits AI-generated Image Detection: Experiments

 \subsection{Ablation Studies}

-To further verify the effectiveness of our method, we conduct additional analyzes on the role of noise, as summarized in Table~\ref{tab:Ablation}.
-Without any noise, the average accuracies on the two datasets are 90.6\% and 71.8\%, respectively.
-Introducing our Positive-incentive Noise improves the results by 4.8\% and 10.3\%, confirming that task-beneficial perturbations effectively enhance CLIP’s detection capability.
-For comparison, we also evaluate two alternative noise types: random Gaussian noise and Gaussian noise aligned with the visual feature mean.
-Both yield moderate improvements (sometimes surpassing existing baselines) supporting our hypothesis that small feature-space perturbations can disproportionately disrupt brittle shortcut evidence.
-However, compared with our PiN-CLIP, these variants show noticeable performance degradation, further validating that our designed perturbation suppresses shortcut-sensitive directions while amplifying stable forensic cues under beneficial stochastic transformations, thereby achieving consistent and reliable predictions.
+\textbf{Ablation Studies of the Noise Generator.} We conduct additional analyzes on the Noise Generator, as summarized in Table~\ref{tab:Ablation}.
+Without any noise, the average accuracies on five datasets are 88.3\% and 97\%, respectively.
+Introducing our Positive-incentive Noise improves the results by 6.5\% and 1,4\%, confirming that task-beneficial perturbations effectively enhance PE’s detection capability.

+As discussed in Section \ref{sec:intro}, we argue that subtle feature-space perturbations can steer the model away from spurious shortcuts and toward causal, generalizable cues.
+To further support this claim, we evaluate two alternative perturbations: (i) i.i.d. random Gaussian noise and (ii) mean-aligned Gaussian noise (i.e., Gaussian noise shifted toward the visual feature mean).
+Both variants yield moderate improvements (and can sometimes surpass existing baselines), improving mean accuracy by 2.0\% and 2.4\% over the baseline, respectively.
+These results support our hypothesis that small feature-space perturbations can disproportionately disrupt brittle shortcut evidence.
+Nevertheless, compared with our PiND, these variants show noticeable performance degradation, further validating that our designed perturbation better suppresses shortcut-sensitive directions while enhancing stable forensic cues through beneficial stochastic transformations, resulting in more consistent and reliable predictions.

+In addition, to assess the contribution of cross-attention fusion in the noise generator, we conducted additional ablation experiments.
+An MLP-based or self-attention-based generator conditioned only on visual features achieves competitive performance, with mean accuracies of 92.8\% and 92.3\%, respectively.
+However, when incorporating text features as label-level guidance, the generator can adapt its perturbations more precisely to the underlying forensic categories, yielding the best performance of approximately 94.8\%.

+\textbf{Ablation Study of Different Backbones.} To assess the robustness of our method across backbone architectures, we evaluate it with multiple backbone networks, where the results are shown in Table \ref{tab:backbone}.
+Our method consistently improves the detection performance of all pre-trained models (the accuracy of PE-Core-B16-224 increases by 12\%), further validating that our Positive-incentive Noise effectively suppresses spurious shortcuts and enables the model to extract more generalized artifact representations.
+In addition, all selected backbones are ViT-based and are pre-trained on image-text pairs, providing a useful prior alignment between visual and textual representations that our method can leverage.

+\textbf{Ablation Study of Hyperparameter $\lambda$.} In order to more comprehensively evaluate the effectiveness of our method, we also conduct ablation experiments on the hyperparameter $\lambda$, which can be shown in Table \ref{tab:lambda}.
+When our parameter $\lambda$ is set to 0.2 as set in the paper, the best results are achieved on all datasets.
+It is worth noting that overly large parameter values can degrade performance, which we attribute to excessive perturbation that overwhelms task-relevant cues and introduces harmful interference.